 Applies to: Outlook 2013 | Outlook 2016

-HRESULT AddProps( ULONG ulFlags, ULONG ulElemID, LPVOID lpvData, LPSPropTagArray lpPropList );
+HRESULT SetProps( ULONG ulFlags, ULONG ulElemID, ULONG cValues, LPSPropValue lpProps );

-[in] A bitmask of flags that controls how properties are included in or excluded from encapsulation.
-The following flags can be set:
+[in] A bitmask of flags that controls how property values are set.
+The following flag can be set:

-[in] A pointer to the list of properties to include in or exclude from encapsulation.
+[in] A pointer to an SPropValue structure that contains the property values of the properties to set.

-The call succeeded and has returned the expected value or values.
+The call succeeded and returned the expected value or values.

-Note that no actual TNEF encoding happens for AddProps until the ITnef::Finish method is called.
-This functionality means that pointers passed into AddProps must remain valid until after the call to Finish is made.
-At that point, all objects and data passed in with AddProps calls can be released or freed.
+No actual TNEF encoding for SetProps happens until after the ITnef::Finish method is called.
+This functionality means that pointers passed into SetProps must remain valid until after the call to Finish is made.
+At that point, all objects and data passed into SetProps calls can be released or freed.